 - Validate the student’s feelings and experience.

 - Assure the student that the University takes sexual harassment seriously and will not tolerate it.

 - Respond to the student’s concerns.

 - Contact Equal Opportunity Compliance and Title IX for assistance at 906-487-3310, Administration Building 306, or email@example.com.

 - Follow up with the student to ensure that they are getting the assistance they need.

 - Refer the student to Counseling Services, 906-487-2538, as appropriate (confidential source).

 - Judge whether the behavior is or is not sexual harassment.

 - Assure the student that you can ensure confidentiality.
 Once an agent of the University knows about the existence of potential sexual harassment, our institution is officially "on notice."
-Faculty and staff are required reporters and should contact Institutional Equity/Title IX.
+Faculty and staff are required reporters and should contact Equal Opportunity Compliance and Title IX.

 - Delay referring the student to Institutional Equity.
 Delays of even a few days can make it more difficult to remedy the situation or send a signal to the student that the University is not taking the complaint or problem seriously.